-Tan Kok Aun (MACS 01564) Wong Wai Yin (MAICSA 7003000) Company Secretaries Kuala Lumpur 7 September 2011
+Tan Kok Aun (MACS 01564) Wong Wai Yin (MAICSA 7003000) Company Secretaries Kuala Lumpur 31 July 2012

-Notes :
+Notes:

-- 1. A member entitled to attend and vote at the meeting is entitled to appoint a proxy or proxies to attend and vote on his/her behalf.
-A proxy need not be a member of the Company. - 2.
-Where a member appoints two or more proxies, the appointment shall be invalid unless the member specifies the proportion of his/her shareholding to be represented by each proxy. - 3.
-The instrument appointing a proxy shall be in writing under the hands of the appointer or his attorney duly authorised in writing, or if the appointer is a corporation, either under its Common Seal, or the hand of its attorney duly authorised. - 4.
-The Proxy Form must be deposited at the Registered Office of the Company at No 1 & 1A, 2nd Floor (Room 2) Jalan Ipoh Kecil 50350 Kuala Lumpur not less than forty-eight (48) hours before the time appointed for holding the meeting or any adjournment thereof.
+- 1. In respect of deposited securities, only members whose names appear in the Record of Depositors on 15 August 2012 ("General Meeting Record of Depositors") shall be eligible to attend the Meeting. - 2.
+A member entitled to attend and vote at the meeting is entitled to appoint a proxy or proxies to attend and vote on his/her behalf.
+A proxy need not be a member of the Company. - 3.
+Where a member appoints two or more proxies, the appointment shall be invalid unless the member specifies the proportion of his/her shareholding to be represented by each proxy. - 4.
+The instrument appointing a proxy shall be in writing under the hands of the appointer or his attorney duly authorised in writing, or if the appointer is a corporation, either under its Common Seal, or the hand of its attorney duly authorised. - 5.
+The Proxy Form must be deposited at the Registered Office of the Company at No 1 & 1A, 2nd Floor (Room 2) Jalan Ipoh Kecil 50350 Kuala Lumpur not less than forty-eight (48) hours before the time appointed for holding the meeting or any adjournment thereof. - 6.
+Explanatory Notes on Special Business - (i) Ordinary Resolution 7-Authority to Issue Shares